Nandi Resistance: Background

 For the Nandi, the closing decade of the nineteenth century opened with the execution of Kimnyole on a variety of charges followed by a struggle for power between his sons.
-The Orkoinotet had by now gained prominence as an institution and this struggle for power split the society into factions, and conflict broke out though did not extend to full-fledge civil war.
+The [Orkoiyot] had by now gained prominence as an institution and this struggle for power split the society into factions, and conflict broke out though did not extend to full-fledge civil war.
 This period also saw a deepening of the 1890s epizootics crisis and the wider mutai it had generated.

 British accounts of the invasion note that the two previous expeditions against the Nandi had been unable to bring about Nandi recognition of the establishment of British colonial rule that was then coming in force.
 They note that raids on the Uasin Gishu Maasai and their nearby tribes were frequent, and that mail runners and isolated stragglers from caravans were still attacked and murdered.
 Several askaris of the Ugandan Rifles are noted to have been killed and their rifles taken.
 The British perception then as captured by, C.W.
 Hobley the sub-commissioner of the district was that "The Wanandi, with the exception of a few in the vicinity of the station, have all along viewed our presence in the country with veiled repugnance...we were unwittingly living on the edge of a volcano.".

 In late 1899, Colonel Coles carried out brief retaliatory measures and took a number of sheep and goats.
 Reports indicate that as works continued on the railway line, thefts of ironwork, telegraph wire and stores of all descriptions from unguarded construction camps increased.
 The area most affected is said to have been in the Nyando Valley, between Molo and Kisumu.

 It is noted that a telegraph wire was cut in March 1900 and that in May, a telegraph office located at a place known as Kitoto's was raided.
 Further, Nandi warriors are recorded to have made a number of attacks on bridge-building parties, on caravans and on Protectorate military patrols.
 The sub-commissioner subsequently appealed for more troops.